 Doctors encourage weight bearing (such as standing and walking).
 Bed rest (except for sleeping at night) should be avoided, if possible, to prevent hypercalcemia.
 If severe hypercalcemia does develop, intravenous fluids and a drug called furosemide are given to increase the excretion of calcium.

-Dietary intake of calcium and vitamin D (necessary for calcium absorption) should be sufficient to ensure that the incorporation of calcium into bone (bone mineralization) is adequate, because bone is being remodeled rapidly (see see Bones).
+Dietary intake of calcium and vitamin D (necessary for calcium absorption) should be sufficient to ensure that the incorporation of calcium into bone (bone mineralization) is adequate because bone is being remodeled rapidly (see Bones).
+Vitamin D and calcium supplements are often needed.
 Otherwise, poor bone mineralization (osteomalacia) may occur.